 The Fox Engineering Society (FES) is for anyone with interest in engineering.
 FES explores all disciplines of engineering, furthering the professional development and well-being of members of the Society and the surrounding communities.
 Come share and gain knowledge with FES.
 Advisor: Jamie Douglas, (920) 832-2662.

 Do you enjoy fantasy novels, elves, magic, claymores, gryphons, mythology or Mountain Dew?
-If you answered yes to any one of these things, then you might be a perfect candidate for the UW-Fox Valley Dungeons & Dragons Club.
+If you answered yes to any one of these things, then you might be a perfect candidate for the Fox Cities campus Dungeons & Dragons Club.
 What do we do?
 We gather to relax and enjoy a role-playing game with other students on campus.
 Advisor: Bill Gillard, (920) 832-2608.

-The Gay-Straight Alliance (GSA) of UW-Fox Valley is dedicated to ensuring an open and welcoming environment for all students on campus.
+The Gay-Straight Alliance (GSA) on the Fox Cities campus is dedicated to ensuring an open and welcoming environment for all students on campus.
 The GSA deals with issues facing Lesbian, Gay, Bisexual and Transgendered persons.
 It aims to educate the community and campus on LGBT issues and provides a network for all persons interested in working on these issues and concerns.
 The GSA is a safe space for LGBT persons and their allies to socially network and support each other.
 Advisor: Pam Massey, (920) 832-2643.